- About MHRP

-DODHPN has trained 30 point-of-service pharmacists from the 20 NMOD program sites on the dispensing of ARVs, drug combinations, and management of treatment failures.
+WRP-N has trained 30 point-of-service pharmacists from the 20 NMOD program sites on the dispensing of ARVs, drug combinations and management of treatment failures.
 Information was also provided on drug-drug interactions and co-morbidity.
 The program has also held discussions on skills needed to improve dispensing and adherence counseling, in addition to sharing the concept of pharmacovigilance and how to apply practical skills according to national guidelines.

-The DOD HIV Program in Nigeria has actively contributed to and supports national prevention programs and activities.
+The DOD Walter Reed Program in Nigeria has actively contributed to and supports national prevention programs and activities.
 These activities helped lead to the development of a National Condom Strategy, National Prevention Plan, Review of the National HIV Counseling and Testing related documents, and the National Sexual Prevention DATE Triangulation Exercise.
-In an effort to enhance capacity and improve service delivery, DODHPN has trained 55 providers in Prevention of Mother to Child Transmission (PMTCT) and 26 in early infant diagnosis (EID).
+In an effort to enhance capacity and improve service delivery, WRP-N has trained 55 providers in Prevention of Mother-to-Child Transmission (PMTCT) and 26 in early infant diagnosis (EID).

 Visit the WRP-N website: www.wrp-n.org